Stewart / Gaskin FAQ & links

-Q: Why do you guys always play live in Japan but hardly ever in the UK?
+Q: Why do you guys always play live in Japan but not in my country / town / postal district?

 Q: What was the name of the track featured on a Keyboard magazine giveaway flexidisc in the '80s and can I get a copy?

-A: The track was an extended version of 'Henry & James' we created specially for Keyboard.
+A: The track was an extended version of 'Henry & James' we created specially for Keyboard magazine.
 A lot of people asked about it so we included it on our 2009 five-track EP 'Hour Moon', available from our online store.